dell/terraform-provider-powerflex/docs/resources/cluster.md

 This terraform resource is used to deploy PowerFlex Cluster.
 We can Create and Delete the PowerFlex Cluster using this resource.
 We can also Import an existing Cluster of PowerFlex.

-> **Note:** Gateway server should be configured.
+> **Note:** Gateway server should have been installed.
+This is a pre-requisite for using this cluster resource.
 Required packages should be uploaded to the gateway.
 Package resource can be used for uploading packages to the gateway.

 > **Note:** Support is provided for creating, importing, and deleting operations for this resource.